VakhoKontridze/VComponents/README.md

 ## Versioning

 *Major*.
-Major changes, such as new component or type
+Major changes, such as new components or types

 *Minor*.
 Minor changes, such as new properties in models